 WHAT IS MOBILE PT?

-Mobile physical therapy means we bring the PT clinic to you in order to provide the most convenient option when it comes to care!
-A doctor of physical therapy will come to you to examine, diagnose, and treat your condition or injury giving you personalized care in the comfort of your home, office, gym, or wherever is convenient for you.
+Mobile physical therapy means we can bring the PT clinic to you in order to provide the most convenient option when it comes to care!
+A doctor of physical therapy will come to you to examine, diagnose, and treat your condition or injury; giving you personalized care in the comfort of your home, office, gym, or wherever is convenient for you.

 WHAT WE TREAT

 We treat all conditions from sports injuries, women’s health to neurological disorders.

 beneficial immediately after orthopedic surgery, for older adults - including those who have mobility restrictions, student-athletes and women who are pregnant or postpartum.

 With our gym space, we can progress exercises to a higher degree and help you return to the sports and activities you love faster!

 “In just 3 dry needling sessions, Jackie got me back to running pain free!
 She truly understands the mountain athlete and provides great advice on exercises and training plans.” - Luke

 “Jackie has helped me recover from acute pulmonary toxicity and two hip replacements.
 With her knowledge of body mechanics, good humor, extensive experience, and positive approach, she is well balanced in her approach to therapy." - Martin

 “After my ski injury, I couldn't walk or get around my house without help.
 Jackie helped me multiple times a week with my mobility and to prepare for surgery.
 I couldn't have done it without her help!“ - Kate